damianoneill/terraform-aws-ecs/README.md

 A common use for multiple workspaces is to create a parallel, distinct copy of a set of infrastructure in order to test a set of changes before modifying the main production infrastructure.
 For example, a developer working on a complex set of infrastructure changes might create a new temporary workspace in order to freely experiment with changes without affecting the default workspace.

-> :Warning: To ensure that workspace names are stored correctly and safely in all backends, the name must be valid to use in a URL path segment without escaping.
+> To ensure that workspace names are stored correctly and safely in all backends, the name must be valid to use in a URL path segment without escaping.